pingcap/tidb-operator/en/use-auto-failover.md

 TiDB Operator manages Pods based on `StatefulSet`, which does not automatically create a new node to replace the original node when a Pod goes down.
 For this reason, the automatic failover feature is added to TiDB Operator, which expands the behavior of `StatefulSet`.

-The automatic failover feature is disabled by default in TiDB Operator.
-You can enable it by setting `controllerManager.autoFailover` to `true` in the `charts/tidb-operator/values.yaml` file when deploying TiDB Operator:
+The automatic failover feature is enabled by default in TiDB Operator.
+You can disable it by setting `controllerManager.autoFailover` to `false` in the `charts/tidb-operator/values.yaml` file when deploying TiDB Operator:

 ```yaml
 controllerManager: